-Plums are ripe and ready everywhere right now here in the Okanagan, and I am so fortunate to get a bag of fresh picked ones from my neighbours yard.
+Asian Plum Sauce is a great way to use fresh plums.
+And plums are ripe and ready everywhere right now here in the Okanagan, lucky for us.
+I'm fortunate to get a bag of fresh picked ones from my neighbours yard.
 (Thanks, Heather).
-I’ve always loved plum sauce, but not the glutinous pink stuff that comes in little packets at Chinese restaurants.
-Well, actually I did like that stuff once upon a time, until I made real plum sauce, from real plums, and never looked back.
+I've always loved plum sauce, but not the glutinous pink stuff that comes in little packets at Chinese restaurants.
+Well, actually I did like that stuff once upon a time.
+Until I made real plum sauce, from real plums, and never looked back.

 - 10 plums, finely chopped.
 Should be about 2 cups

 - 1 1/2 cups firmly packed brown sugar

 - 4 cloves garlic, minced or crushed

 - 1/4 tsp each allspice, ground cloves, nutmeg, cinnamon, and ginger.

 - Combine plums, brown sugar, and vinegar in a large stainless steel pot.

 - Over high heat, bring to a boil.
 Reduce heat to medium low and simmer for about 3 minutes, stirring.
 Add all other ingredients, stirring continuously and bring back to a simmer.

 - Continue to simmer for 30 minutes, stirring occasionally, until thickened.

 - Remove from heat.